-Static Contents Detail - Jordan Office
+Static Contents Detail - Foundation Office Jordan

 The Konrad-Adenauer-Stiftung awards scholarships to international students of the MENA-region to study at one of the over 400 universities in Germany.
 Our scholarship program is aimed at international students and graduates who have acquired a university degree and who intend to complete postgraduate or master studies, doctoral studies or a research fellowship of at least three semesters at a university in Germany.

 - are no older that 30 when applying,